What is Name Range in Excel?

 Name range in excel are the ranges which have been given a name for the future reference, to make a range as named range first select the range of data and then insert a table to the range, then we put a name to the range from the name box in the left-hand side of the window, after this we can refer to the range by its name in any formula.

-Name Range in excel makes it much cooler to keep track of things, especially when you’re using formulas.
+Name Range in excel makes it much cooler to keep track of things, especially when using formulas.
 You can assign a name to a range.
-And, if there is any change in that range, no problem you need to update the range from the Name Manager.
+If there is any change in that range, no problem, you need to update the range from the Name Manager in ExcelName Manager In ExcelThe name manager in Excel is used to create, edit, and delete named ranges.
+For example, we sometimes use names instead of giving cell references.
+By using the name manager, we can create a new reference, edit it, or delete it..
 You don’t need to update every formula manually.
 Similarly, you can create a name for a formula.
-And, if you want to use that formula in another formula or another location, just refer to it by name.
+If you want to use that formula in another formula or another location, refer to it by name.

 - Create a named range for any data or a named constant and use these names in your formulas in place of data references.
-By this way, you can make your formulas easier to comprehend better.
+In this way, you can make your formulas easier to comprehend better.
 A named range is just a human-understandable name for a range of cells in Excel.

 - By using the name range in excel, you can make your formulas much simpler to comprehend better.
-You can assign a name for a range in excel sheet for a function, for a constant, or for a table data.
+You can assign a name for a range in an excel sheet for a function, for a constant, or a table data.
 Once you start using the names in your excel sheet, you can easily understand these names.

-Define Names From a Selected Range
+Define Names For a Selected Range

 - Select the data range you want to assign a name, then Select Formulas and Create from Selection.

-- Click on “Create Names from Selection” then select the Top row, Left column, Bottom row, or Right column check box and Select OK.
+- Click on “Create Names from Selection,” then select the Top row, Left column, Bottom row, or Right column checkbox and select OK.

 Excel names the cells based on the labels in the range you designated.

-- Use names in formulas then Select a cell and enter a formula.
+- Use names in formulas, then Select a cell and enter a formula.

 - Place the cursor where you want to use the name range formula.